ava-labs/hypersdk/README.md

 #### [Optional] Batch Signature Verification
-Some public-key signature systems, like [Ed25519](https://ed25519.cr.yp.to/), provide support for verifying batches of signatures at once (which typically is more efficient than verifying each signature independently).
-The `hypersdk` supports this capability generically with `AuthBatchVerifier` and even parallelizes it out-of-the-box, if verifcation is single-threaded.
+Some public-key signature systems, like [Ed25519](https://ed25519.cr.yp.to/), provide support for verifying batches of signatures (which can be more much efficient than verifying each signature individually).
+The `hypersdk` generically supports this capability for any `Auth` module that implements the `AuthBatchVerifier` interface, even parallelizing batch computation for systems that only use a single-thread to verify a batch.

 ### Multidimensional Fee Pricing
 Instead of mapping transaction resource usage to a one-dimensional unit (i.e. "gas"),